-Earlier today, Wheatley held its 60th Commencement Exercises — this year in celebration of the Class of 2017!
+Earlier today, Wheatley held its 61st Commencement Exercises — this year in celebration of the Class of 2018!
 The 10:00 am ceremony included four wonderful musical performances and four impressive student speeches.
-It was a moving ceremony befitting Wheatley’s 60th graduating class!
-The ceremony also debuted the new Commencement Gowns!
+It was a moving ceremony befitting this remarkable graduating class.

 Congratulations to all of the graduates and their families!

 You can view a copy of the Commencement Program here: Graduation Program 2018

 After an impressive season that included breaking school records and accomplishing much on the track and field, 8th Grader Julia Schriefer is heading to the New York State Track and Field Championship Meet in Cicero-North Syracuse!
 This is an amazing accomplishment for a relatively young runner.

 Julia earned the right to compete in the State Championship meet after winning the 800 m run and 400 m hurdles in last week’s State Qualifier meet.
 (These two races were separated by a mere 30 minutes…and she WON both of them!)

 Congratulations to Julia and Coach Paulson for this wonderful accomplishment!
 Good luck, Julia!

 [Thanks to DJ Paulson for the action photos!]

 After months of submitting, revising, editing, and proofing, the 48th Edition of Vintage, Wheatley’s student literary magazine, was released amidst great fanfare at Friday evening’s Vintage Coffeehouse.
 During this wonderful event, students, faculty and family members assembled in Room 450 to hear some of the selections included in this year’s edition and to be entertained by the incredible talents of our students.